Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 # Interpretation of results

-- 2017(pre-Vaia): both the NDVI curve and the fuzzy membership curve are unimodal, with the first one showing a peak around 0,75 and the second one around 𝜇≈1; the tail is wider here.
+- 2017(pre-Vaia): Both curves are unimodal, with the first one showing a peak around 0,75 and the second one around 𝜇≈1; the tail is wider here.
 This outlines a homogeneous and healthy forest.
 - 2019(post-Vaia): the distribution becomes wider in the fuzzy curve, showing a big change in the structure of the forest.
 NDVI values drop to an almost unimodal curve with a peak around 0,5.
 - 2021-2025(recovery): fuzzy curves are still flat, but quantiles are shifting towards the right.
 NDVI curves also show the same behaviour with the formation of a higher peak around 0,6.
 This is due to the recovery of vegetative coverage.